fbrausse/smlp/utils/poly/README.md

                'SHELL -c EXT-CMD' where SHELL is taken from the environment or 'sh' if that variable is not set []
-  -t TIMEOUT   set the solver timeout in seconds, 0 to disable [0] -V           display version information
+  -t TIMEOUT   set the solver timeout in seconds, 0 to disable [0] -T THRESHS   instead of on an interval perform binary search among the
+               thresholds in the comma-separated list THRESHS; overrides -R and -P
+  -V           display version information

 The DOMAIN is a text file containing the bounds for all variables in the